avidnerd/digital-garden/content/US History II/Chapter 26.md

 	* bad for them because they had a lot of reliance on tribally held land

 #### Mining: From Dishpan to Ore Breaker
+* Conquest of Indians + introduction of railroad was good for the mining business

 #### Beef Bonanzas and the Long Drive